• Skip to primary navigation

 The average salary for offshore installation managers is $146,280 per year, with the highest earners making over $200,000 per year.
 As an offshore installation manager, you can expect to earn more if you have experience managing large-scale offshore production facilities or have a specialized skill set such as safety management or project management.

-See also How Many Jobs Are Available In Clothing/Shoe/Accessory Stores?
+See also How Many Jobs Are Available In Electrical Products

 Conclusion